arup-group/pqm-hellebores/README.md

 For this step, remove the Raspberry Pi and lid and disconnect the Pico USB connector and the ribbon cable.
 Apply power from an auxiliary power supply: do not power up the meter PCB.
 You may also need a USB or bluetooth keyboard to complete the process.

 Prepare the SD card using Raspberry Pi Imager.
 As a convenience, a USB stick with Raspberry Pi OS can be prepared first, plugged in the Pi and then that image booted to write to an in-situ SD card -- avoids the need to remove DSI ribbon cable.
-If using this method, note that a non-initialised Pico must be unplugged from the Pi USB port for this to work.

 Choose Raspberry Pi 3 hardware, and 32 bit 'Bookworm' operating system.
 Set a project specific password.